 Finally, the top layer is the cherry on the Rooster® cake.
 Our development of the Aquafleece® material revolutionised the standard spray top (and the rest - including a number of best selling accessories, gloves, neck gaitersand robes).
 The fabric has a Polyurethane coating on the outside for water resistance, durability and flexibility combined with a fleece inner layer to keep you snug and warm - a combination that works well when wet or dry.
 It’s one of those products that people try once and never look back.

 Inspired by super-breathable top layers worn by kayakers and cyclists, our latest Low bulk, lightweight performance 2.5l spray top and smock are perfect for those close wet windy moderate too hot days where you don’t need the warmth of the Aquafleece® but want a bit more protection from the elements.
 This breathable and waterproof top packs up small enough to easily stuff into your 10L drybag for easy storage.
 Cool downwind, but protective upwind.

 Once you’ve added your accessories – Gloves, Boots, Buoyancy Aid, Hat – you’re ready to go and will be warm, comfortable and moving around the boat like a ninja!
 Best of all, you’ll have a wardrobe of interchangeable kit that will see you through all seasons.

-For advice on layering and which products might work best with your existing kit to give you a heat boost, just give us a call, we’re more than happy to help.
+For advice on layering and which products might work best with your existing kit for the season you're about to hit the water in, just give us a call, we’re more than happy to help.